andreasmhallberg/readingnotes/Badawī, 1973. Mustawayāt al-ʿArabīyah al-Muʿāṣirah fī Miṣr.md

 - Nafīsa argues that the dialect has no grammar.
 55

 - Short description of levels with focus on phonetics: 89
-  1. Limited to *rijāl ad-dīn* and preplanned religious programs.
+  1. Limited to *rijāl ad-dīn* and pre-planned religious programs.
   2. News readers, manuscript delivery scientific speech.
 Used for a wide range of subjects connected to modern culture.
-  3. Speech amongst intellectuals on abstract and cultivated topics.
+  3. Speech among intellectuals on abstract and cultivated topics.
 Panel and discussion programs. **No discussion between intellectuals outside this level.** "The only vehicle for education and discussion within it."
 91
   4. Everyday speech of non-illiterates.
   5. Speech of the illiterate.